The Resilient Retail Game Plan - retail insights, retail trends and best practices

 About

-Welcome to the Resilient Retail Game Plan - a small business podcast with me, independent UK-based small business and retail expert Catherine Erdly, founder of The Resilient Retail Club.
-A podcast for anyone wanting to start, grow, or scale a profitable small business.
+Welcome to the Resilient Retail Game Plan - giving you retail insights, retail trends updates and best practices for any retailer, from Shopify stores to bricks and mortar units.
+I'm Catherine Erdly, veteran retail expert and consultant and also founder of The Resilient Retail Club.
+This is the podcast for anyone wanting to start, grow, or scale a profitable small medium or large product retail business.
 Aimed at independent retailers, e-commerce brands, indie sellers, online shops, independent boutiques, shopkeepers, brands and makers.
-The Resilient Retail Game Plan is a small business podcast dedicated to one thing - breaking down the concepts and tools I’ve gathered from twenty years in the retail industry in the UK and USA and showing you how you can use them in your small business.
+I'm dedicated to breaking down the concepts and tools I’ve gathered from twenty years in the retail industry in the UK and USA and showing you how you can use them in your small business.

 You Might Also Like